rafagfe/rafagfe/README.md

+Welcome to my Git Space!

-### Hi there!
-My name is Rafael Goncalves Fernandes 👋
+My name is Rafael Goncalves Fernandes 😎

 - 🔭 I’m currently working on Data Analytics in Healthcare area